-The Department awards a limited number of teaching assistantships per year, and occasionally, faculty who have received grants hire students as their graduate research assistants.
+The Department awards several of teaching assistantships per year, and occasionally faculty who have received grants hire students as their graduate research assistants.
 These TAships and RAship are competitive.
-Normally, an assistantship brings with it a full tuition remission and a modest salary.
-Students who assist in four courses per year now earn between $8,000 and $10,000 per year, with opportunities to earn additional money during the summer and the winter intercession.
+Normally, an assistantship brings with it a full tuition remission and a $10,000 stipend.
+There are also opportunities to earn additional money during the summer term and the winter intersession.

 The following items are required for the M.A. application:

-Applications can be submitted online at through the Graduate School.
-Writing samples, letters of recommendation, and all other written material may be considered more quickly if a copy is also emailed to Eric Wiland, email@example.com
+Applications can be submitted online through the Graduate School.
+Writing samples and letters of recommendation may be considered more quickly if a copy is also emailed to Gualtiero Piccinini, email@example.com

-Fees for graduate coursework can be found here.
+Fees for graduate coursework can be found at the cashiers office.
 Graduate students who begin their UMSL careers as out-of-state students do not automatically acquire in-state status after a year's residency.
 The rules regarding these matters are in force throughout the UM system.
-Click here for details of this policy.
+Check residency information for the details of this policy.
 All students who are United States citizens are eligible for federal loans, either subsidized or unsubsidized.